aelanteno/sicp-exercises/exercise-2.41.md

           (unique-triples n)))
 ```

 The first argument, `n`, is the number that the numbers in the triple have to be less than or equal to.
-The second argument, `s`, is the target sum. `unique-triples`, modeled after `unique-pairs`, finds all ordered triples of distinct positive integers i, j, and k less than or equal to a given integer n.
+The second argument, `s`, is the target sum. `unique-triples`, modeled after `unique-pairs` in the previous exercise, finds all ordered triples of distinct positive integers i, j, and k less than or equal to a given integer `n`.
 Then `sequence-sum?` is used to filter that list of ordered triples to keep only the ones that add up to the given integer `s`.

-Note that an analogue `make-pair-sum` isn’t needed because that was used only to stick the sum onto the end of each ordered pair.
-For this exercise, we don’t need to stick anything onto the end of the order triple.
+Note that an analogue to `make-pair-sum` isn’t needed because that was used only to stick the sum onto the end of each ordered pair.
+For this exercise, we don’t need to stick anything onto the end of the ordered triple.

+Also note that I used a `lambda` function to enclose `sequence-sum` in order to pass the target sum `s` to it.

-### `unique-triples`
+### Enumerating all the unique triples with `unique-triples`

 Here’s `unique-pairs`: